rdevries-thoughtworks/leap_se/pages/docs/platform/services/couchdb.md

 ### Migrating from bigcouch to plain couchdb

 At the end of this process, you will have just *one* couchdb server.
 If you had a bigcouch cluster before, you will be removing all but one of those machines to consolidate them into one couchdb machine.

-. if you have multiple nodes with the couchdb service on them, pick one of them to be your couchdb server, and remove the service from the others.
+1. if you have multiple nodes with the couchdb service on them, pick one of them to be your couchdb server, and remove the service from the others.
 If these machines were only doing couchdb, you can remove the nodes completely with `leap node rm <nodename>` and then you can decommission the servers

-. put the webapp into [maintenance mode](https://leap.se/en/docs/platform/services/webapp#maintenance-mode)
+1. put the webapp into [[maintenance mode => webapp#maintenance-mode]]

-    leap ssh webap
-      /etc/init.d/nickserver stop

-. connect to the machine you chose in step one and then disable access to the database and stop services that access the database, you may not have all these services on this node, so if some of the following do not work, that isn't a problem:
+1. turn off daemons that access the database.
+For example:

+    ```
-    leap ssh soledad-nodes
+    workstation$ leap ssh soledad-nodes
-      /etc/init.d/soledad-server stop
+    server# /etc/init.d/soledad-server stop

-    leap ssh mx-node
+    workstation$ leap ssh mx-node
-      /etc/init.d/postfix stop
+    server# /etc/init.d/postfix stop
-      /etc/init.d/leap-mx stop
+    server# /etc/init.d/leap-mx stop

+    workstation$ leap ssh webapp
+    server# /etc/init.d/nickserver stop
+    ```

+    Alternately, you can create a temporary firewall rule to block access (run on couchdb server):

+    ```
+    server# iptables -A INPUT -p tcp --dport 5984 --jump REJECT
+    ```

-. then backup all of the databases, this can take some time and will place several hundred megabytes of data into /var/backups/couchdb.
+1. then backup all of the databases, this can take some time and will place several hundred megabytes of data into /var/backups/couchdb.
 The size and time depends on how many users there are on your system.
 For example, 15k users took approximately 25 minutes and 308M of space:

+    ```
-    cd /srv/leap/couchdb/scripts
+    server# cd /srv/leap/couchdb/scripts
-    time ./couchdb_dumpall.sh
+    server# time ./couchdb_dumpall.sh
+    ```

-. stop bigcouch:
+1. stop bigcouch:

+    ```
-    /etc/init.d/bigcouch stop
+    server# /etc/init.d/bigcouch stop
-    pkill epmd
+    server# pkill epmd
+    ```

-. remove bigcouch:
+1. remove bigcouch:

+    ```
-    apt-get remove bigcouch
+    server# apt-get remove bigcouch
+    ```

-. configure your couch node to use plain couchdb instead of bigcouch.
+1. configure your couch node to use plain couchdb instead of bigcouch.
 See section "Use plain couchdb instead of bigcouch" below for details.

-. deploy to the couch node:
+1. deploy to the couch node:

+    ```
-    leap deploy couchdb
+    workstation$ leap deploy couchdb
+    ```

-. restore the backup, this will take approximately the same amount of time as the backup took above:
+1. restore the backup, this will take approximately the same amount of time as the backup took above:

+    ```
-    cd /srv/leap/couchdb/scripts
+    server# cd /srv/leap/couchdb/scripts
-    time ./couchdb_restoreall.sh
+    server# time ./couchdb_restoreall.sh
+    ```

-. start services again that were stopped in the beginning:
+1. start services again that were stopped in the beginning:

-    /etc/init.d/stunnel4 start
+    ```
+    workstation$ leap ssh soledad-nodes
-    /etc/init.d/soledad-server start
+    server# /etc/init.d/soledad-server start

-    /etc/init.d/nickserver start
+    workstation$ leap ssh mx-node
-    /etc/init.d/postfix start
+    server# /etc/init.d/postfix start
+    server# /etc/init.d/leap-mx start

+    workstation$ leap ssh webapp
+    server# /etc/init.d/nickserver start
+    ```

+    Or, alternately, if you set up the firewall rule instead, now remove it:

+    ```
+    server# iptables -D INPUT -p tcp --dport 5984 --jump REJECT
+    ```

-. check if everything is working, including running the test on your deployment machine:
+1. check if everything is working, including running the test on your deployment machine:

+    ```
-    leap test
+    workstation$ leap test
+    ```

-.
-Remove old bigcouch data dir `/opt` after you double checked everything is in place
+1. Remove old bigcouch data dir `/opt` after you double checked everything is in place

+1. Relax, enjoy a refreshing beverage.

 ### Re-enabling blocked account

 When a user account gets destroyed from the webapp, there's still a leftover doc in the identities db so other ppl can't claim that account without admin's intervention.
-Here's how you delete that doc and therefore enable registration for that particular account again:
+You can remove this username reservation through the webapp.

+However, here is how you could do it manually, if you wanted to:

-. grep the identities db for the email address:
+grep the identities db for the email address:

     curl -s --netrc-file /etc/couchdb/couchdb.netrc -X GET http://127.0.0.1:5984/identities/_all_docs?include_docs=true|grep test_127@bitmask.net

-. lookup "id" and "rev" to delete the doc:
+lookup "id" and "rev" to delete the doc:

     curl -s --netrc-file /etc/couchdb/couchdb.netrc -X DELETE 'http://127.0.0.1:5984/identities/b25cf10f935b58088f0d547fca823265?rev=2-715a9beba597a2ab01851676f12c3e4a'

 ### How to find out which userstore belongs to which identity ?